Tyler Higgins: San Diego Padres (second stint)

 On March 7, 2022, Higgins signed a minor league contract to return to the San Diego Padres organization.
-He was released on July 12, 2022.
+In 24 games for the Triple–A El Paso Chihuahuas, he posted a 4.97 ERA with 24 strikeouts across 25 1/3 innings of work.
+Higgins was released by San Diego on July 12.

 High Point Rockers

 On August 4, 2022, Higgins signed with the High Point Rockers of the Atlantic League of Professional Baseball.
+In 15 relief appearances for the Rockers, he posted a strong 1.72 ERA with 19 strikeouts and 4 saves across 15 2/3 innings pitched.
+Higgins became a free agent after the season.